syedhassaanahmed/neo-to-cosmos/README.md

 ## Disclaimer
 - The app is **NOT intended to run on a live production database**.
-- Due to raw performance and possibility to bulk import using Stored Procedures, `DocumentDB` APIs were preferred over `Gremlin`.
+- Due to the possibility of bulk import using Stored Procedures, `DocumentDB` APIs were preferred over `Gremlin`.
 The Document structures for `Vertices` and `Edges` were extracted from [Cosmos DB Emulator](https://docs.microsoft.com/en-us/azure/cosmos-db/local-emulator) after running [this .NET sample](https://github.com/Azure-Samples/azure-cosmos-db-graph-dotnet-getting-started) which populates Graph data.
 However since Cosmos DB Graph support is currently in Preview, this internal **structure might change any time, potentially breaking our code**.
-- This project is **NOT supported by Microsoft** in any way and may become non-functional at any time.
-This is an independent project although we would love if you submit PRs to improve it.
+- This project is **NOT supported by Microsoft** in any way.
+It is an independent effort, although we would love if you submit PRs to improve it.

 ## Get Started
 The first thing you'll need is a Neo4j database.
 Docker is the quickest way to get started!